dvandal/cryptonote-nodejs-pool/README.md

 /* Coin network time to mine one block, see DIFFICULTY_TARGET constant in DAEMON_CODE/src/cryptonote_config.h */ "coinDifficultyTarget": 120,

-/* Enable/Disable support for monero v7 and variants */
+/* Set Cryptonight variant.
+Set 0 for original Cryptonight algorithm and 1 for Cryptonight v1 / Monero v7 algorithm.
+If empty will use automatic detection. */
-"moneroVariant": true,
+"cnVariant": null,

 /* Logging */
 "logging": {